2005 dengue outbreak in Singapore: Preventive measures

 Singapore launched a number of measures to contain the dengue outbreak, including public awareness campaigns and regular fogging with insecticides.
 4,200 volunteers, 970 environmental control officers hired by construction sites, 350 so-called "mozzie busters" made up of girl guides and scouts, have participated in the preventive efforts.

 The Ministry of Health stepped up its monitoring of common mosquito breeding sites and launched an online map listing "hotspots" for the insects.
 Residents who allow mosquitoes to breed in their homes can be fined between S$100 to S$200, and heavier penalties may be issued for construction sites found with standing water.
 The number of officers conducting such checks have tripled since the start of the year to 360, and may increase to 510 by December.

 The National Environment Agency has allocated an additional S$7.5 million on top of its existing S$2.5 million budget to clear drains of stagnant water where mosquitoes breed.
 Singapore Land Authority has also stepped up its checks on vacant state properties.

 On 10 September, National Environment Agency started collecting blood samples from residents of Sims Avenue, a dengue hotspot, to help track the infection.
 The residents were asked to provide voluntarily 5 millilitres of blood sample and a swab of saliva for the study.
 The samples were to be analysed for antibodies against dengue infection in the last 2 months.

 The National Parks Board (NParks) is considering removing broad-leafed plants which may breed mosquitoes.
 These plants like palm trees or any plants with axils capable of trapping water, are potential breeding sites.
-Holes in tree trunks is also a concern, and NParks workers have been filling these holes with sands.
-NParks has engaged 16 pest companies to stop mosquito breeding in the parks it manages.
+Some town councils had removed some or all palm trees in their jurisdictions.
+Additional trimming of palm trees had been done by NParks to reduce potential breeding sites.
+As holes in tree trunks are also a concern, NParks had regularly filling these holes with sands.
+NParks has engaged 16 pest companies to prevent mosquito breeding in the parks it manages.
 Due to the dengue threat, some schools are cancelling excursions to the parks.

+By end of October, town councils are to employ dedicated pest control officers and engage in more frequent drain cleanings.